 BACKSTREET CULTURAL MUSEUM: A POWERHOUSE OF KNOWLEDGE

-For 31 years, culture bearer and historian Sylvester Francis held court in the Grandstand, sharing his life’s work with festival-goers.
+For 31 years, culture bearer and historian Sylvester Francis held court in the Grandstand, sharing his life’s work with Festivalgoers.
 Founder and director of Backstreet Cultural Museum, Francis would build an exhibit of carefully curated Jazz Funeral photography and memorabilia, Social Aid and Pleasure Club crafts and second line mementos.
-Always included were his rare recorded film footage of New Orleans’ funerals, second-lines, Baby Dolls, Skull and Bone gangs, and Mardi Gras Indians.
-This year, his daughter Dominique Dilling Francis carries on his legacy, with a tribute to her late father.
-Included in the exhibit will be photos and video recordings, as well as second-line mementos.
-In honor of his lasting legacy, the Jazz Fest exhibit hall in the Grandstand will carry his name as the Sylvester “Hawk” Francis Hall, with a special dedication.
+Always included were his rare recorded film footage of New Orleans’ funerals, second lines, Baby Dolls, Skull and Bone gangs and Mardi Gras Indians.
+Continuing his life’s work, daughter Dominique Dilling Francis carries on his legacy, exhibiting his photos and video recordings, as well as second line mementos.
+Located in Sylvester “Hawk” Francis Hall.